dgroomes/spring-playground/caching/README.md

 # caching

-A basic Spring application that showcases caching.
+A basic Spring Boot application that showcases caching.

 ---